WinnieLaugh/StructuredTriplet/dataset/README.md

 |luad_tcga   |Lung adenocarcinoma|uvm_tcga |Uveal Melanoma|

 ### Slide Types
-The image filenames contains the information whether the slide is frozen or Formalin-Fixed Paraffin-Embedded.
+The image filenames contains the information of whether the slide is frozen or Formalin-Fixed Paraffin-Embedded.
 For example

 TCGA-OR-A5J1-01A-01-**TS**1.CFE08710-54B8-45B0-86AE-500D6E36D8A5_8192_76800_0.248.png

 shows that this patch is from a frozen slide.
-The table for the slide types are as below.
+The table for the slide types is as below.

 |Abbreviation|Slide Type| Abbreviation|Slide Type|
 | -----------|--------- | -----------|-----------|